davdar/maam/writeup/paper.markdown

-choices of call-site sensitivity, object sensitivity, abstract garbage collection, mcfa a la \citet{dvanhorn:Might2010Resolving}, shape analysis, abstract domain, etc. Most importantly, we empower the analysis designer to _compartmentalize_ the flow sensitivity of each component in the abstract state space.
+choices of call-site sensitivity, object sensitivity, abstract garbage collection, mcfa a la \citet{dvanhorn:Might2010Resolving}, shape analysis, abstract domain, etc. Most importantly, we empower the analysis designer to compartmentalize the flow sensitivity of each component in the abstract state space independently.
 Constructing an analysis which is flow-sensitive in the data-store and path-sensitive in the stack-store is just as easy as constructing a single flow property across the board, and one can alternate between them for free.

 # Analysis Parameters